ryannealmes/audit_weasel/README.md

 accessible AuditWeasel will not do anything.
 Extend to code to allow developers to configure the name of the method used to retrieve the current user on the application controller.
+- It would be nice to extend this to work with APIs.
+I am sure the concept is pretty much the same, I just need to look at it.
+Feel free to make a PR.